سنتز نیتریدبور دوپ شده با کربن و اکسیژن با سطح ویژه بالا بهمنظور بهکارگیری در ذخیره فیزیکی گاز هیدروژن

 • Hossein Sarpoolaky 1

-1 Department of Materials and Metallurgical Engineering, Iran University of Science and Technology, Narmak, Tehran, Iran
+1 Ceramics Group, School of Metallurgy and Materials Engineering, Iran University Science & Technology, Tehran, Iran.

 چکیده [English]